GameCube: Development

-Partnering with Nintendo in May 1998, ArtX began the complete design of the system logic and graphics processor (codenamed Flipper) of Nintendo's sixth-generation video game console.
-The console's succession of codenames was N2000, Star Cube, and Nintendo Advance.
-On May 12, 1999, the console was first publicly announced at Nintendo's press conference with the codename Dolphin, as the successor to the Nintendo 64.
-This included strategic alliances with IBM to create Dolphin's PowerPC-based CPU, codenamed Gekko, and with Panasonic (Matsushita) to create its DVD drive and its own Dolphin-based devices.
-Nintendo then began providing development kits to game developers such as Rare and Retro Studios.
+In May 1998, ArtX entered into a partnership with Nintendo to undertake the complete design of the system logic and graphics processor, codenamed "Flipper," for Nintendo's sixth-generation video game console.
+The console went through a series of codenames, including N2000, Star Cube, and Nintendo Advance.
+On May 12, 1999, Nintendo publicly announced the console during a press conference, giving it the codename "Dolphin" and positioning it as the successor to the Nintendo 64.
+This announcement also revealed strategic partnerships with IBM for the creation of Dolphin's PowerPC-based CPU, codenamed "Gekko," and with Panasonic (Matsushita Electric Industrial Co., Ltd.) for the development of its DVD drive and other Dolphin-based devices.
+Following this announcement, Nintendo began providing development kits to game developers, including Rare and Retro Studios.

 In April 2000, ArtX was acquired by ATI, whereupon the Flipper graphics processor design had already been mostly completed by ArtX and was not overtly influenced by ATI.
 In total, ArtX cofounder Greg Buchner recalled that their portion of the console's hardware design timeline had arced from inception in 1998 to completion in 2000.
 Of the ArtX acquisition, an ATI spokesperson said, "ATI now becomes a major supplier to the game console market via Nintendo.
 The Dolphin platform is reputed to be king of the hill in terms of graphics and video performance with 128-bit architecture."

 The console was announced as the GameCube at a press conference in Japan on August 25, 2000, abbreviated as both "NGC" and "GC" in Japan and "GCN" in Europe and North America.
-Nintendo unveiled its software lineup for the sixth-generation console at E3 2001, focusing on fifteen launch games, including Luigi's Mansion and Star Wars Rogue Squadron II: Rogue Leader.
+Nintendo unveiled its software lineup for the console at E3 2001, focusing on fifteen launch games, including Luigi's Mansion and Star Wars Rogue Squadron II: Rogue Leader.
 Several games originally scheduled to launch with the console were delayed.
 It is also the first Nintendo home console since the Famicom not to have a Mario launch game.